AdobeDocs/campaign-web.en/help/v8/email/content-components.md

 ## Image {#image}

+>[!IMPORTANT]
+>
+>Access to the Assets menu is limited to users with an active Adobe Experience Essentials license.
+If you do not hold this license, the Assets menu will be unavailable.

 Use the **[!UICONTROL Image]** component to insert an image file from your computer in your email.

 1. From the **[!UICONTROL Content]** menu, drag and drop **[!UICONTROL Image]** in a **[!UICONTROL Structure]** component.